 Some possible poor times and places for a conversation

 - On cell phones.
 As convenient as cell phones make it for staying in touch with our students, there is a drawback to having a serious conversation with your student by cell phone.
 You have no idea where your student is, what your student is doing, or who your student is with.
-Your student may be at the dinner table with his friends, may be driving the car, may be watching the game on TV.
-You may not have his true attention.
+Your student may be at the dinner table with friends, may be driving the car, may be watching the game on TV.
+You may not have their true attention.
 Of course, a cell phone conversation is better than nothing, but choose this method carefully.

 - Anywhere in public.